 Data protection update – EU assessment of adequacy of UK's data protection regime

-In our 28 May 2021 Insight Update, we provided an update on the European Commission's (the EC) assessment of the adequacy of the UK's data protection regime – you may recall that a bridging mechanism has been in place since the UK departed from the EU on 1 January 2021 which permits personal data to move freely from the EU (and the EEA) to the UK, until adequacy decisions are adopted (see our in-depth insight).
+In our 28 May 2021 Insight Update, we provided an update on the European Commission's (the EC) assessment of the adequacy of the UK's data protection regime – you may recall that a bridging mechanism has been in place since the UK departed from the EU on 1 January 2021 which permits personal data to move freely from the EU (and the EEA) to the UK, until adequacy decisions are adopted (see our insight).
 However, this was due to expire on 30 June 2021.

 The EC has announced that it has adopted the two adequacy decisions which means that personal data can flow freely from the EU to the UK where it "benefits from an essentially equivalent level of protection to that guaranteed under EU law".
 The ICO has welcomed the news as it allows organisations to "carry on with data protection as usual".